Tamales Loaded with Melted Cheese and Poblano Peppers

 Make the Tamales

-Gently fold both long edges together.
-Fold the narrow end without masa up and roll the tamale to finish.
+Gently fold both long sides of husk together.
+Fold the narrow end, without masa, up and roll the tamale to finish.

 Set Up the Steamer

-Add about an inch of water to the bottom of the steamer.
-Place the tamales in a steamer basket on end, with the folded end down.
+Add about an inch of warm water to the bottom of a large pot over medium heat.
+Place tamales upright in the steamer basket, with the folded end down.
 Cover and steam the tamales for 35 minutes.
 Make sure that you have a good seal.
 IMPORTANT SAFETY TIP: Place a dime in the bottom of the steamer.
 It will rattle as the water boils.
 Add water if the rattle stops because it means you are about to burn the tamales.

 Equipment